I am Associate Professor and Director of Graduate Studies in the Department of Political Science at the University of Florida.

 My first book (order here!), Undesirable Immigrants: Why Racism Persists in International Migration was published by Princeton University Press in its International History and Politics series in August 2022.
 The book received a 2023 Best Book Award from the Race, Ethnicity, and Politics section of the American Political Science Association.
 It was recently profiled in Mother Jones.
 I also talked about it on the New Books in Political Science podcast.

-I am currently completing a second book manuscript, Shades of Welcome: Race, Scarcity, and the Conditional Politics of Protection.
-The book develops a general theory of international politics to explain why some refugee crises generate generosity while others produce restriction, even under similar material conditions.
-It shows how economic scarcity, foreign-policy incentives, and racialized judgments of moral worth interact to shape asylum and refugee policy.
-The project extends debates on migration, race, and the liberal international order.
+I am currently completing a second book manuscript, Hierarchies of Worth: Race and the Politics of Costly State Action.
+The book develops a general theory of international politics to explain why some crises generate extraordinary state action while others produce neglect, exclusion, or procedural restraint.
+It shows how economic scarcity, foreign-policy incentives, and racialized judgments of moral worth interact to shape the political feasibility of costly action.
+The project extends debates on race and the liberal international order by showing how hierarchies of worth structure who receives protection, assistance, and solidarity in moments of crisis.

 At UF, I teach courses on international relations theory, research methods, globalization, and political networks.
 My courses have been awarded an “Affordable UF” badge: “The high cost of instructional materials can be a burden for some UF students.
 By selecting materials costing less than $20 per credit hour, you made it possible for all of your students to access the resources they needed to be successful in your course.”